nguyenvk/NBAdrafts/README.md

 Name Attibute Values
 --------------------
 1. description - applied to an INPUT[text] element.
-The team name, player name, and position of a selection.
+The team name, player name, position, etc of a selection.
+2. details - applied to an INPUT[text] element.
+The team name and player name of a selection.
-2. password - applied to an INPUT[text] element.
+3. password - applied to an INPUT[text] element.
 The password to allow for creation and removal of selections.
-3. selection - applied to an INPUT[text] element.
+4. selection - applied to an INPUT[text] element.
 The selection/position of the draft.
 The selection value to use when creating a draft position using FORM.class="selection-add".
 The selection value to use when removing a draft position using FORM.class="selection-remove".
 The search value to use when searching draft selection using FORM.class="draft-search".
-4. year-end - applied to an INPUT[text] element.
+5. year-end - applied to an INPUT[text] element.
 The year of the last desired draft.
 A search value to use when searching draft values using FORM.class="draft-search".
-5. year-start - applied to an INPUT[text] element.
+6. year-start - applied to an INPUT[text] element.
 The year of the first desired draft.
 A search value to use when searching draft values using FORM.class="draft-search".

 Rel Attribute Values